How to import existing data

 Simulated Natural Login Behavior (SNLB)

-Coming soon: In many cases, historical login data for users isn't readily available.
-To address this, we're introducing an upcoming feature that allows for the optional inclusion of a last_known_activity field.
+In many cases, historical login data for users isn't readily available.
+Without logins, activity metrics like DAU/WAU/MAU stay empty for the imported period.
+To address this, your user import file may optionally include a last_known_activity column.
 This field could correspond to the updated_at attribute, a last_login field, or any similar date in your users table that best approximates the user's most recent activity.

-By supplying this information, we will generate simulated login entries to mimic natural login patterns, based on the assumption that each user logged in at least once a week from their registration date to their last known activity.
-This enhancement aims to provide a richer, more accurate representation of your historical user engagement over time.
+By supplying this information, we generate simulated login entries to mimic natural login patterns, based on the assumption that each user logged in at least once a week from their registration date to their last known activity.
+This provides a richer, more accurate representation of your historical user engagement over time.

 After you've imported your user data, you may start another import for your payment data.
 Again you have to provide a supported file format containing the payment data to import.